Korf-tms/asca/readme.md

 The script runs ASCA on selected matrices, evaluates the results, and generates figures.

+>[!WARNING]
+>The ct2010 matrix corresponding to the Test 5: U.S census 2010 is large and can take large amout of time to evaulate.

 ## ASCA Configuration

 ASCA is configured with `AscaConfig`: